Documentation / CPU

 You will automatically get this metric if you enable collecting long tasks.

-Max Potential First input Delay measures the worst-case First Input Delay that your users might experience when the page is loading.
-You will get that metric by enabling getting long tasks.
+Max Potential First Input Delay measures the worst-case First Input Delay that your users might experience while the page is loading.
+You will get that metric by enabling collection of long tasks.

 Throttle the CPU using Chrome with --chrome.CPUThrottlingRate.
-Enables CPU throttling to emulate slow CPUs.
-Throttling rate as a slowdown factor (1 is no throttle, 2 is 2x slowdown, etc).
+This enables CPU throttling to emulate slow CPUs.
+The throttling rate is a slowdown factor (1 is no throttle, 2 is 2x slowdown, etc.).